alaanvv/Ticket/readme.md

         - [x] All batches within a ticket
         - [x] Active batch of a ticket
 - [x] Create tests for every possibility on each route (so future fixes and features don't break)
+- [ ] Add a starting date field for events

 > Frontend event management
 - [x] Visualize events